Does the TV Show Euphoria Glorify Teen Party Culture?You are here:

 Apart from the glitz and glam, the show essentially portrays teenagers who would like to be accepted for who they are despite being immature in their choices.

-Does familiarity lead to early drug and alcohol consumption?
+Does familiarity lead to early teen party culture?

 Recent studies reveal that there is a definite correlation between exposure to alcohol marketing and teen alcohol use.
 Also, social media is especially important to young people, and the outlets often portray and represent behaviors such as substance use and partying.